 When choosing a bank you may have the option to bank for “lifetime”, however, past the 23.5 years we do not know if those stem cells banked will be viable.

 As research evolves so does Maze Cord Blood.
-We offer various options for families including a 20, 25, and most recently, a 30 year package for storing your baby’s stem cells.
+We offer various options for families including a 20 and 25 year package for storing your baby’s stem cells.